primev/mev-commit/contracts/contracts/validator-registry/avs/README.md

 function unfreeze(bytes[] calldata valPubKey) payable external;
 ```

 where a minimum of `unfreezeFee` must be included in the transaction.
-If the validator was in the `REQUESTED_DEREGISTRATION` state prior to being frozen, the validator will be returned to the `REGISTERED` state.
-That is, a validator must *not* be frozen for a full deregistration period, before it's able to deregister.
+Upon being unfrozen, the validator transitions to the `REQUESTED_DEREGISTRATION` state (ie. is no longer "opted-in"), and can eventually deregister from the AVS.

 The points/rewards for LST restakers will consider freeze related events.
 However, LST restakers are allowed to deregister from the AVS even if any of their chosen validator(s) are frozen.